div110/http-server/README.md

 # http-server
-Python-based server was created as a project for the FIKS Camp.
+Server was created as a 3-day project for the FIKS Camp.
 # usage:
 Place HTML files into `http-server/folder/` then do:
 ```
 git clone https://github.com/div110/http-server
 cd http-server && python3 httpserver.py